Genskill/004-bootcamp-json/README.md

       ],
       "squirrel": false
     }

+This indicates that, for this day, Scott ate carrots, he exercised, and it was the weekend.
+He did not turn into a squirrel on that day.
+There will be similar entries for each of the 92 days.

 This file was then submitted to the doctor who analysed it to find out which event is most correlated (positively or negatively) with the transformation into the squirrel.